zeniafragaki/zeniafragaki/README.md

 My academic and professional journey revolves around research and development, primarily focusing on biomedical (and non-biomedical) control systems, optimization algorithms, mathematical modeling of dynamic real-world systems, and the application of computational intelligence techniques.

 Currently, I am working at Tzaneio General Hospital in Piraeus as a biomedical engineer, with a specialization in sleep study devices.
-As the final stage of my undergraduate studies, I am currently undertaking my Diploma Thesis project, which centers on the development of advanced automatic control strategies and the application of computational intelligence methods for Artificial Pancreas Systems .
+My Diploma Thesis project,  centers on the development of advanced automatic control strategies and the application of computational intelligence methods for Artificial Pancreas Systems .

 ## 🔬 Major Areas of Interest